Promotion and Tenure

 (a) Evaluation by department committee

-An academic unit may be so constituted as to provide insufficient faculty member review.
+An academic unit may be so constituted as to provide insufficient faculty for member review.
 In such cases, the department chairperson, in consultation with the Dean, may appoint an appropriate advisory committee for review of a specific case.
 If this is done, the composition of the committee and its recommendations must be reported in the Dean’s recommendation to the Provost.

 (b) Evaluation by the department chairperson